1989 Detroit Tigers season: September

 September 4: In the 7th inning of the Tigers' 5–1 win over the Kansas City Royals, outfielder Fred Lynn hit his 300th career home run.
 The blast came off of Royals ace Bret Saberhagen at Tiger Stadium in a Labor Day matinee game.

 September 5: Catcher Jeff Datz and right-handed pitcher Shawn Holman both make their major league debuts in the Tigers 10–2 win over the Kansas City Royals at Tiger Stadium.
 Holman appeared in relief of starting pitcher Kevin Ritz and allowed one run in two innings of work.
 Datz also made his appearance in the same inning as Holman, as a defensive replacement.

+September 8: The Tigers defeat the Chicago White Sox 7-5 at Tiger Stadium.
+It is the team's 7th victory in the row, the longest winning streak of the season.
+The last time the Tigers had won seven straight was in their World Championship season of 1984.
+Jack Morris pitched 8.1 innings to earn the win, Mike Brumley had a clutch hit to break a 2-2 tie, and Doug Strange made a key defensive play in the ninth inning to seal the win.

 September 17: Pitcher Doyle Alexander voices his frustration on the season: "Frustration is no longer the word.
 That applied in June and July.
 Pathetic is a better word now.
 We've got guys playing on this team who have no idea how to play baseball."
 Alexander would go on to criticize his own performance as well as some of the decisions made earlier in the season, notably, the promotion of rookie Torey Lovullo.

 September 27: After going seven innings and allowing three runs, Doyle Alexander suffers his 18th loss of the season in a 8-1 decision against the Toronto Blue Jays at Tiger Stadium.
 Alexander would lead all of baseball with 18 defeats in 1989 and this game would be his final appearance in a major league uniform.